andres-gv/rasa-tools/rasa-deploy-with-Cortex-kubernetes-aws-eks/README.md

 - [Cortex](https://docs.cortex.dev/) install and documentation review

 ## 1.3 Deployment
-To deploy an intent-entity extractor with [Cortex](https://docs.cortex.dev/), the source files are included in the repository or you can use a customized version.
+To deploy an intent-entity extractor with [Cortex](https://docs.cortex.dev/), the source files are included in this repository or you can use a customized version.

-The unique important consideration is in the file  predictor.py, which must be used following an structure similar as shown below,  the other files can be used as described in  [Cortex](https://docs.cortex.dev/) documentation.
+The unique important consideration is in the file  predictor.py, which should have a structure similar as shown below,  the other files can be used as described in  [Cortex](https://docs.cortex.dev/) documentation.

 ```python
 import json